 - no insider receives a direct or indirect pecuniary benefit other than participation on an equal basis with all other participants; and

-- no person participates directly or indirectly in the management, sales or operation of the raffle other than the non-profit’s employees and agents.
+- no person except a bona fide local member of the sponsoring organization may participate directly or indirectly in the management, sales or operation of the raffle.

 Many jurisdictions require non-profits to obtain a permit to conduct a raffle.
 Permits can take weeks or even months to process.
 In addition, there are number of tax issues that must be considered when planning a raffle.
 Tax issues include the following:

 Deductibility of Ticket Price.
 A ticket purchaser has not made a deductible gift.
 The consideration paid is considered equal to the “chance” to win a prize therefore there is no disinterested gift and therefore no contribution deduction.